aydonedwards-art/moala-insights/src/content/insights/ai-governance-framework-international-development.md

 - **Inaccuracy and over-claiming** presented with fluent, false confidence.
 - **Breaches of confidentiality** when community or client data passes through tools no one has vetted.
 - **Conflicts of interest** that slip through because nothing flags them.
-- **Culturally inappropriate handling of community data**, especially Indigenous and Pacific data.
+- **Culturally inappropriate handling of community data.**
 - **Erosion of human accountability**, as judgement quietly migrates from the practitioner to the model.
+- **A widening misalignment between how NGOs are adopting AI and how DFAT and donors expect it to be governed**, which can produce unintended consequences downstream.

 One principle resolves most of them: AI should augment professional judgement, never replace it.
 Every AI-assisted output is verified, safeguarded and owned by a human before it is used.
 The rest of a governance framework is simply the machinery that holds that principle in place when deadlines, fatigue and convenience push against it.

-I built the framework below for Moala Advisory's own AI-intensive practice across international development, GEDSI, government advisory and research.
+I have developed the framework below for Moala Global, and to respond to a sector risk and capability gap.
 It is deliberately an operating model, not a values statement, and the same building blocks scale from a single practice to a multi-stakeholder organisation.
+It is a work in progress: I am developing it in the open and actively invite collaboration with suitable experts — in AI governance, data ethics, GEDSI and Pacific data sovereignty — to test and extend it.

 ## The framework